 - Your little one gets hiccups a lot.

 - He is upset or agitated when hiccupping.

 - Hiccups continue to happen after his first birthday.

 The truth is that the causes of a baby’s hiccups are not always clear, which is why it is difficult to prevent them completely.
 However, here are some tips that can help you out:

-- Make sure your baby is calm when you feed her
+- Make sure your baby is calm when you feed him.

-- Don’t wait until your baby is so hungry that she begins to cry or get upset when the feeding begins
+- Don’t wait until your baby is so hungry that he begins to cry or get upset when the feeding begins.